-Washington's measles outbreak is a wake up call on childhood vaccination
+Washington's measles outbreak is a wake-up call on childhood vaccination

 Vaccination rates for Washington kindergarteners

 “Folks who choose not to vaccinate are taking advantage of those who do,” Daley says.
-Those who chose not to vaccinate rely on their immediate community to create the herd immunity that protects them.
+Those who choose not to vaccinate rely on their immediate community to create the herd immunity that protects them.
 But during an outbreak, the unvaccinated are putting others who are unable to get the vaccine at risk.
 For children who are too young to get the vaccine, people with immune deficiencies, and those who are undergoing cancer treatment, getting measles can be deadly.
 “You could get exposed to measles just by going to the store,” Daley said.
 “It’s really not possible to protect yourself just by being careful of who you’re around.”

 The last major measles epidemic in the United States occurred in 2014, when more than 140 people were infected in an outbreak that started at Disneyland in California.
 A spotlight was cast on the state’s school vaccination laws, which allowed parents to skip their children’s recommended immunizations by filing a personal belief exemption.
 As a result, pockets of unprotected children had formed across California.